-University and federal regulations require that a student be making satisfactory academic progress (SAP) toward a degree to be eligible for federal and state financial aid.
+University and federal regulations require that a student meets satisfactory academic progress (SAP).
+This ensures that federal aid is used to make progress toward a degree.
 SAP consists of two components of measurement: qualitative and quantitative.
-A student’s SAP is reviewed on a semester by semester basis.
-The following regulations govern all aid administered by the University, including all Federal Title IV aid as well as State funds.
+A student’s SAP is reviewed each semester.
+The following regulations apply to aid administered by the University, including all Federal Title IV aid as well as State funds.

 Student financial aid recipients must demonstrate measurable progress toward earning a degree by successfully completing at least 66.67% of all attempted credits at UW-Platteville.
 While pace is measured at the end of each semester, it is a cumulative calculation.

 Pace is determined by dividing the total number of completed credits by the total number of attempted credits.

 Attempted Credits Determination: For the fall and spring semesters, attempted credits are based on enrollment as of the 10th day of classes.
 If a student withdraws on or prior to the 10th day of classes, attempted credits are determined as of the day of disbursement.
 Classes dropped after the 10th day are still considered attempted credits.